 Below is a statement by NUAA on the My Health Record — a new initiative by the federal government to create an online summary of your health data.
 A range of groups and experts have raised serious concerns about privacy and security of the data.
-Everyone will get the chance to opt-out over a three month period from July 16 to October 15, you can opt out online here (or see bottom of the statement for how to do it by phone or paper).
+Everyone will get the chance to opt-out over until the new deadline of November 15 (extended by the government after widespread community concern).
+You can opt out online here (or see bottom of the statement for how to do it by phone or paper).
 At this stage, NUAA recommends if you have concerns, to opt out.

 Please read the statement for more information, check out a collection of articles or get in touch at email@example.com or phone (02) 8354-7300 or free call 1800 644 413 if you have any questions.
 We will be supporting community members to opt out when more information is available on the process.